 This is where the question: ‘Will the current constraints offered by corruption data present problems to empirically test this new model?’ reoccurs to the center of the analysis.
-As the purpose of this thesis is to present the new theoretical approach of ANST to corruption research, a possible continuation would be an data-analysis by which this theoretical model could be tested.
+As the purpose of this thesis is to present the new theoretical approach of ANST to corruption research, a possible continuation would be a data-analysis by which this theoretical model could be tested.
 An explanation ‘why not’ first of all begins with the existence of two broad types of reasoning on theory within research: inductive (the ‘bottom-up’ approach) versus deductive (the ‘top-down’ approach).
+In short, the deductive reasoning is about theory or confirmation of hypotheses by starting with a theory about the issue of interest, defining hypotheses in order to test the theory, observe reality and confirm or falsify the original theory based of the results of the observations.
+The inductive reasoning is about development and generating (new) theory on account of empirical observations, by starting the process with observation of an issue of interest, possibly finding patterns and regularities that produce tentative hypotheses, which possibly become generalized to general conclusions or theory.

-In short, the deductive reasoning is about theory or confirmation of hypotheses and the inductive reasoning is about development and generating (new) theory.
-This thesis tends to be based on an inductive reasoning, focusing on the precise defining and refinement of the concept of corruption and so abstracting the phenomenon of corruption by considering the open-ended research question: ‘How can the explanatory problem with current corruption research be resolved?’.
-In contrast to deductive research, no known theories or patterns need to be tested.
+This thesis tends to be based on deductive reasoning, focusing on the precise defining and refinement of the concept of corruption by studying a variety of hypotheses abstracted from current corruption literature.
+If the hypotheses are confirmed within analysis, the ‘rules’ provided by the ANST approach can be logically followed and conclusions reached are considered consistent with reality.
+This will add to current views within corruption literature by improving on invalid conclusions that are made.
+As a result of framing the hypotheses within the ANST approach the abstract phenomenon of corruption is considered by the open-ended research question: ‘How can the explanatory problem with current corruption research be resolved?’
+In contrast to inductive research, the theoretical approach of ANST and its enclosed hypotheses are not a result of findings from specific empirical observations.
+A prominent result of the deductive reasoning is that, within this process, the researcher will only consider to analyze data and make observations, after the consideration of theory and hypotheses.

 Another important factor which explains why I will not continue with a data-analysis considers the important role of the research paradigm of this thesis followed from the intensive literature review (chapter 2).
 Here lie the foundations of the ‘naming and framing’ of the explanatory problem of corruption.
 The thorough study of the literature helped with framing the problem; supporting this problem; synthesizing the knowledge base; and creating the need for this thesis’ study.
 The main problem identified within the literature is that it vaguely differentiates between bureaucratic and political corruption.